 No doubt science will progress, and as we learn more, the methods to protect ourselves will change, so staying on top of the latest developments will always be vital.

 Interaction and irritation with your skin - sensitive skin?
 This is for you

 Protection from the sun aside, chemical sunscreens contain allergens that have been proven to cause skin irritation particularly for people with conditions like psoriasis, eczema, or generally sensitive skin.
-Avobenzone, Octocrylene, Octinoxate, and Oxybenzone are chemical sunscreens that all have moderate to high rates of skin allergy.
+Avobenzone, Octocrylene, Octinoxate, and Oxybenzone are chemical UV filters that all have moderate to high rates of skin allergy.
 Additionally, the allergens that you find in skincare usually consist of fragrances or preservatives.

 Any products should have known allergens clearly and separately listed, especially if they are sold in the EU.

 When you spend time in the water, sunscreen will lose its effectiveness.
 This generally means that the sunscreen is coming off of (out out of your body in the case of chemical sunscreen) and into the water you are in.